vecyang1/epub-pdf-converter/README.md

 flask --app app run --reload
 ```
 Visit <http://127.0.0.1:5000> (or the port you selected with `--port`) to access the dashboard.
 Drag in EPUB files and watch the queue update.
 Completed jobs display download and “open folder” buttons; failed jobs can be retried with one click.

+### Duplicate handling
+- Conversions are cached by original filename and render settings (page size/margins).
+- Uploading the same book again returns instantly with a “cached PDF” toast instead of re-running Chromium.
+- Tick **Force regenerate** near the upload button to override the cache and rebuild the PDF.

 ## Configuration
 Environment variables: